 World Class Maths: Asian Teaching Practice

-On this course, you’ll examine the key features of Asian maths teaching methods in greater depth, and put them into practice in your own classroom.
+On this four-week course from Macmillan Education and the University of Southampton, you’ll examine the key features of Asian maths teaching methods in greater depth and discover how to put them into practice in your own maths teaching.

 - An overview of the key features of Asian classrooms and maths pedagogies.

 - Understanding established principles with a range of examples and practices from Singapore teaching methods, including the Concrete-Pictorial-Abstract approach and the Bar Model method.